scmcgowen/MinecraftModDocumenation/docs/API/warp.md

 Warp API essentially comes from harvesting power of The End itself.
 It allows you to jump to previously stored points instantly and with reduced cost.

-> [!danger]
+!!! danger
-> Due to ComputerCraft limitations all stored points data will be lost if you unequip turtle upgrade.
+    Due to ComputerCraft limitations all stored points data will be lost if you unequip turtle upgrade.

-> [!danger]
+!!! danger
-> This API is dimension-bound.
+    This API is dimension-bound.
 If you somehow change turtle dimension this will require full reset

-> [!warning]
+!!! warning
-> Points are limited per upgrade.
+    Points are limited per upgrade.
 It controlled by `endAutomataCoreWarpPointLimit` Minecraft settings and by default it is 64

 | Function                       | Returns                  | Description                                                    |
 | ------------------------------ | ------------------------ | -------------------------------------------------------------- |